 Leighton-Linslade Town Council was founded in 1974, replacing the previous Urban District Councils and joining the towns of Leighton Buzzard and Linslade as one parish.
-The Town Council is funded primarily from a small proportion of the council tax paid by residents and provides a range of subsidised services to benefit residents of Leighton-Linslade parish.
+The Town Council is funded primarily by residents through the “precept” – an amount which is collected on our behalf by the local authority, through the council tax – and provides a range of subsidised services to benefit residents of Leighton-Linslade parish.
 The Council operates from its head office at The White House, Hockliffe Street and its staff and 21 volunteer councillors are constantly striving to make the town a better place to live and to work.

 Vision: “A community to be proud of”.

 Mission: To achieve high quality services and promote well being for our community.

 The Town Council’s goals and objectives up until 2024.

 Unsure of which Council can help you?
 You can search the services area of the website to find a list of responsibilities and activities covered by the Town Council, and those covered by Central Bedfordshire Council.

 The Town Clerk, Mark Saccoccio, is the Proper Officer and Responsible Financial Officer for the Town Council.
 He is supported by Heads of Service and approximately 40 members of staff.
 Leighton-Linslade Town Council staffing structure (Word 36.1KB)